-- Have you prepared and submitted the appropriate forms as shown under the INSTRUCTIONS FOR APPLICATION SUBMISSION section of this RFA? - Have you included your contact information: name, position, phone number, and email address? - Have you addressed, met, and considered any program specific requirements or restrictions? - Is the proposal clearly stated? - Does it comply with format requirements? - Does it comply with page limitation? - Does it directly relate to the RFA's purpose? - Did you have one or more persons read your proposal who did not participate in its writing and was it clear to them? - Does the proposed project budget meet the needs of the RFA? - Is the budget narrative included and agree with the calculations shown on the budget form? - Is the budget in line with the project description?
+- Have you prepared and submitted the appropriate forms as shown under the INSTRUCTIONS FOR APPLICATION SUBMISSION section of this RFA? - Have you included your contact information: name, position, phone number, and email address? - Have you addressed, met, and considered any program specific requirements or restrictions? - Is the collaboration of the WIC PI and staff in meeting the proposed aims and objectives of the project clearly indicated?
+Does the proposed study fit within the WIC clinic operations? - Is the proposal clearly stated? - Does it comply with format requirements? - Does it comply with page limitations? - Does it directly relate to the RFA's purpose? - Did you have one or more persons who did not participate in its writing read your proposal for clarity? - Does the proposed project budget meet the needs of the RFA? - Is the budget narrative included and does it agree with the calculations shown on the budget form? - Is the budget in line with the project description?